b1-ack/operating-system/README.md

 On GitHub, only the files for building the B1ackOS system are presented.
 Packages and updates are available in our repository:
 - [B1ackOS Repository](https://os.b1ack.net/deb)

-## Build

-B1ackOS is built using **live-build**.
-The files for creating the build can be found on this GitHub page.

-### Installation

-1. Download the necessary files for building.
-2. Follow the instructions on the website for installing and configuring your system.
-3. Use the penetration testing utilities to enhance security.

 ## Contribution

 We always welcome help and contributions from the community.
 To suggest new features or report bugs, please create *issues* or *pull requests*.